Employment Information

 A complete background investigation will be conducted by the Newburgh Police Department on each candidate.
 The investigation shall include local and NCIC criminal record checks, neighborhood and current and former employer checks, credit and FBI checks, and any other inspections that may be needed.
 The investigating officer shall report the results of the investigation in writing to the Metropolitan Board of Police Commissioners.
 Candidates may be required to sign waivers releasing the Newburgh Police Department and its employees from any liability, should negative information be uncovered during the background investigation.

-Evaluations that may be used include, but are not limited to: physical assessment, competitive written entry level examination, oral interview and/or assessment before a sworn police officer board, written composition, interview with the Chief of Police, Major, and Metropolitan Board of Police Commissioners.
+Evaluations that may be used include, but are not limited to: physical assessment, competitive written entry level examination, oral interview and/or assessment before a sworn police officer board, written composition, interview with the Chief of Police, and Metropolitan Board of Police Commissioners.

 EOE